heydarireza/Terraform-ECS/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2 License - see the [LICENSE](LICENSE) file for details.